mynameissajil-pixel/retail_sales_analysis_sql_project/README.md

 ## 3. Data Analysis & Findings

-1)Write a SQL query to retrieve all columns for sales made on 2022-11-05:
+1) Write a SQL query to retrieve all columns for sales made on 2022-11-05:

 ```sql
 SELECT * FROM RETAIL_SALES WHERE SALE_DATE = "2022-11-05";
 ```

-2)Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022:
+2) Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022:

 ```sql
 SELECT*